vishnubabu077/task-management-system-frontend/README.md

  # Setup

  -  npm sould be installed in the machine
+ -  clone the repository
+ -  -inside the folder task-management-system-frontend execute the following commands
  - run command : npm install
  - run command : npm start